 Finding Out What Can Cause RLS

 I have always been convinced that every condition has a cause and that it can be corrected, whether medical science knows the cause or not.
 Your body does things for reasons, and I just don't take the line "medical science doesn't know why" lying down!
 There ARE reasons for RLS, and at least some of them aren't all that mysterious.
+Everything I mention here are things anyone can do for little or no cost, so they are all at least worth a try.
 And I welcome any input from any of you that may have found other things that have helped.

 Note: When I first posted this, I was unaware that many experience pain with RLS, what I call Restless Legs Plus.
 As far as I'm concerned, they need to call the version with pain something else.
 Logically, restless legs should just be restless legs.
 I have never had the pain, just a little tingling and itching along with the urge to move.
 If you are one that deals with pain along with the jerking, medication may be your only recourse.
 I can't imagine dealing with the kind of pain that many of you have.
 RLS apparently has many triggers.
 Some of the most common ones are listed here, things that you can at least try in order to manage your symptoms.
 If your RLS is mild to moderate and doesn't involve pain, you may actually be able to get free from most of it.